luyang-huang96/GraphAugmentedSum/README.md

 ## How to train our model

-1. our processed data with constructed graphs can be found here:
+I. our processed data with constructed graphs can be found here:

 our processed cloze questions can be found here: